BillyDM/awesome-audio-dsp/FREE_ONLINE_TEXTBOOKS_AND_COURSES.md

 - [`The Scientist and Engineer's Guide to Digital Signal Processing`] by Steven W. Smith, Ph.D.
   - A common recommendation from many folks.
   - Focuses on DSP in general, not just audio DSP.
+  - Relatively heavy on mathematics.

+- [`Think DSP`] by Allen B. Downey
+  - A great book that teaches many fundamental DSP concepts using Python.
+  - Requires knowledge of complex numbers, integral calculus, and Python.

 - [`MIT OCW: Signals and Systems`] by Prof. Dennis Freeman
   - A free online college level course including pre-recorded video lectures, lecture notes, and assignments.